georglauterbach/libbash/README.md

 ### `log`

-This module provides the `notify` function. `notify` is invoked by specifying the log level
+This module provides the `log` function. `log` is invoked by specifying the log level

 1. `tra` - "trace"
 2. `deb` - "debug"